bahrus/xtal-state/README.md

 </div>
 ```

 Note the attribute "level."
 Possible reserved values are "local", "shadow" and "global".
 Since this is local, this will only affect the "history" of elements contained within the parent div tag.
-If level is not one of these three values, it will assume this is a CSS "matches" expression, and it will only affect the history of elements contained within the ancestor tag matching the css selector.
+If "level" is not one of these three values, it will assume this is a CSS "matches" expression, and it will only affect the history of elements contained within the ancestor tag matching the css selector.

 The value of url can be hardcoded, as shown above, or set programmatically.
 A third option is to allow reformatting of the url based on a regular expression, using the ES2018 replace and named capture groups: